-Exposure to wood dust can cause asthma and dermatitis Exposure to hardwood dust can cause cancer.
+Exposure to wood dust can cause asthma, dermatitis and cancer.

 The HSE's WD series of control guidance sheets describe what is expected for controlling exposure to wood dust to an adequate level.
 This will involve a variety of approaches which may include;